 A list of common sales tax exemptions in Connecticut is available from the Department of Revenue Services.

 How to register for a sales tax permit in Connecticut

-A sales tax permit can be obtained by registering through the Connecticut Taxpayer Services Center or by mailing in the REG-1 form.
-A business with multiple locations will need a sales tax permit for each location.
+A sales tax permit can be obtained by registering through the Connecticut Taxpayer Services Center or mailing in the REG-1 form.
+A business with multiple locations will need a sales tax permit for each site.